 I have been a freelance writer, editor and researcher for most of my adult life.
-I’m published in Al Jazeera, AlJumhuriya.net, Harvard’s Journal of Middle Eastern Politics and Policy, Raseef22, Global Voices Online, The New Arab (Al Araby), Pulse Media, IB Times, Middle East Eye, RS21, GenderIT, LSE Middle East Blogs, Shado Mag, Mangal Media, Crimethinc, Addis Standard, El Diario, and Lebanon Support, among others.
+I’m published in Al Jazeera, AlJumhuriya.net, Harvard’s Journal of Middle Eastern Politics and Policy, Raseef22, Global Voices Online, The New Arab (Al Araby), Pulse Media, IB Times, Middle East Eye, RS21, GenderIT, LSE Middle East Blogs, Shado Mag, Mangal Media, Crimethinc, Addis Standard, El Diario, The Wire, Mail & Guardian, Rue89, El Interprete Digital and Lebanon Support, among others.
 Unless published anonymously, these articles are republished on this site.

 Between August 2016 and April 2019, and between January 2018 and June 2019 respectively, I was Middle East and North Africa (MENA) editor at Global Voices and IFEX.
 I’ve also freelanced as an editor for, among other websites, The Arab Tyrant Manual.

-Since March 2020, I’ve been hosting the podcast The Fire These Times, a project dedicated to exploring the theme of ‘the local is global’ for the 21st century.
+Since March 2020, I’ve been hosting the podcast The Fire These Times, a podcast hosting conversations at the intersection of politics, culture and the environment.

-I have also held a Lebanon-focused blog called Hummus For Thought since 2012.
-It is now dedicated to bilingual interviews on Lebanon.
+I have also held a blog called Hummus For Thought since 2012.
+It is now dedicated to a monthly newsletter.